 - When folded, the Galaxy Fold is considerably thicker than other phones, which means it’s best stored in a jacket pocket or purse.

-- The Galaxy Fold lasted 10 hours and 1 minute on the Tom's Guide web-surfing battery test.
-That's about an hour less than the Galaxy Note 10 Plus, but you'll save power by using the front screen for things like checking notifications.
+- The Galaxy Fold lasted 10 hours on the Tom's Guide web-surfing battery test, which is not great, but you can save power by using the front screen for checking notifications.

 - AT&T is the only carrier that is selling the Galaxy Fold directly, but you can also buy it unlocked.
 And that's not a bad idea; the AT&T version comes with lots of bloatware.